Jakarta metropolitan area

+History

 The region was established in 1976 through Presidential Instruction No. 13 in response to the needs to sustain the growing population of the capital city.
 Indonesia's government established the Jabotabek Cooperation Body (Badan Kerjasama Pembangunan) of the joint secretariat of Government of DKI Jakarta and West Java province.

 Greater Jakarta

 The generic term Greater Jakarta refers to the urban region surrounding Jakarta, and it is not specific to any official or administrative designations.
 On the contrary, depending on context, it may refer to the built-up area around Jakarta.

 Demographics

-Among the inhabitants, approximately 10.61 million lived in Jakarta Special Capital Region according to the mid 2021 official estimates; about 8.98 million in the five cities of Bogor, Depok, Bekasi, Tangerang and South Tangerang; and about 11.94 million in the three regencies (Bekasi Regency, Bogor Regency, and Tangerang Regency.
-The proportion of core city (Jakarta) population to the total population of the metropolitan area also declined significantly.
-In 2020, the population of Jakarta was only 30.4% of the total population of the Jakarta metropolitan area, continuing the trend of decline from 54.6% in 1990 to 43.2% in 2000 and to 35.5% in 2010.
-Furthermore, there has been a shift of arrival-destination for incoming migrants, from Jakarta city to other cities in the Jakarta metropolitan area.
+Among the inhabitants, approximately 10.68 million lived in Jakarta Special Capital Region according to the mid-2024 official estimates; about 9.24 million in the five cities of Bogor, Depok, Bekasi, Tangerang and South Tangerang; and about 12.33 million in the three regencies (Bekasi Regency, Bogor Regency, and Tangerang Regency).
+The proportion of the core city's (Jakarta) population to that of the entire metropolitan area also declined significantly.
+In mid 2024, the population of Jakarta was only 33.1% of the total population of the Jakarta metropolitan area, continuing the decline from 54.6% in 1990 to 43.2% in 2000 and 35.5% in 2010.
+Furthermore, there has been a shift of arrival-destination for incoming migrants from Jakarta to other cities in the Jakarta metropolitan area.
 Today, about 20% of Indonesia's urban population is concentrated in the Jakarta metropolitan area.